passbolt/passbolt_help/_includes/configure/configure-debian-package-nginx-https-manual.md

 While connected to your passbolt instance you can generate a SSL certificate in the following way:

 ```
-openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes
+openssl req -x509 \
+    -newkey rsa:4096 \
+    -days 120 \
+    -subj "/C=LU/ST=Luxembourg/L=Esch-Sur-Alzette/O=Passbolt SA/OU=Passbolt IT Team/CN=passbolt.domain.tld/" \
+    -nodes \
+    -addext "subjectAltName = DNS:passbolt.domain.tld" \
+    -keyout key.pem \
+    -out cert.pem
 ```

-This command will output two files the 'key.pem' and the 'cert.pem' identify the absolute path where these files are located.
+This command will output two files: **key.pem** and **cert.pem**.
+Identify the absolute path where these files are located as you will need them in next steps.

+Of course, replace `-subj` values with your own.
+It is important to set your passbolt FQDN in both CN and subjectAltName.
+In this way, you will be able to import the generated certificate in your operating system keychain and make your self-signed domain trusted in your browser.

+{% include messages/notice.html
+    content="<b>Pro tip:</b> You can use an IP address instead of a domain name for your self-signed certificate.
+    If you do that, replace DNS with IP in subjectAltName."
+%}

 {% include configure/install_or_reconfigure_passbolt.md %}